Nereus Acosta

-Early life
+Early life and education

-Acosta was born on May 14, 1966 in Phillips, Manolo Fortich, Bukidnon.
+Acosta was born on May 14, 1966, in Camp Phillips, Manolo Fortich in Bukidnon.

 Acosta studied at Our Lady of Lourdes Elementary School in Phillips, Bukidnon, graduating valedictorian in 1979.
 He studied in Xavier University - Ateneo de Cagayan during high school, graduating first honors in 1981.

 Acosta earned a Bachelor of Arts in political science from the University of the Philippines Diliman in 1986, and attended the UP College of Law but did not graduate.

 Acosta obtained a Master of Arts in public affairs with distinction (international relations and political studies concentration) from Indiana University of Pennsylvania in 1987.
 He was conferred a Doctor of Philosophy in political science from the University of Hawaii at Manoa, as a scholar of the East West Center, in 1994.
-He similarly attended the special programs on Leaders in Development Program (1999) and Environmental Economics (2002) at the Kennedy School of Government of Harvard University.
+He similarly attended the special programs on Leaders in Development Program (1999) and Environmental Economics (2002) at Harvard Kennedy School at Harvard University.

 In 2004, Acosta was recognized as the first Filipino World Fellow of Yale University.

-Academic life, research, consultancy, and advocacy
+Career

 Acosta started as a staff researcher in the Committee on International Economic Policy of Representative Ramon Bagatsing in 1989.
 He was project director of the Bukidnon Integrated Network of Home Industries, Inc. (BINHI), a non-governmental organization involved in Grameen banking, in 1995.

 A staunch believer in education as a great equalizer, Acosta co-founded the Northern Bukidnon Community College, which caters primarily to Lumad (indigenous) students and scholars.
 He is also a member of the Board of the Cagayan de Oro College.

 Acosta taught as professor and academic consultant in Xavier University - Ateneo de Cagayan, University of the Philippines Diliman and the Bukidnon State University from 1992 to 1998.
 He was also a professorial lecturer at the School of Government of Ateneo de Manila University and at the Department of Political Science of De La Salle University, teaching graduate students on public policy and the Philippine development experience.
 Currently, Acosta is a core professor of the Executive Education and Lifelong Learning Center (EXCELL) of the Asian Institute of Management.
 Well respected by his students, his teaching style is facilitative, insightful, and thought-provoking.

 Meanwhile, he continues to live his environmental advocacy through his memberships in the Boards of the Earth Council of the Philippines, and the PATH Foundation Philippines, Inc. (PFPI) promoting the integrated Population, Health and the Environment (PHE) approach.
 He is also an active member of the Partnership for clean Air, Philippines, and the Founding Director of E-LEAD (Center for Ecological Governance, Leadership and Development).
 Acosta recently served as Lead Convenor of The Philippine Climate Change Imperative, an initiative that aims to engage the private sector in drawing up a proposal that will address the issues of climate change.
 In 2011, he was part of the Philippine delegation to the 2011 United Nations Climate Change Conference in Durban, South Africa, which aimed to establish a new global treaty to limit carbon emissions.